Setting up NIOS for DNS Infrastructure Protection (2546)

 Select the Network tab

-Task 3 Solution: Verify extibns.techblue.net successfully joined the Grid
+Task 3 Solution: Verify extibns.techblue.net successfully joined the Grid after the restart

-Click the Refresh icon under Grid → Grid Manager → Members to validate that extibns.techblue.net has successfully rejoined the Grid and is running.
+Click the Refresh icon under Infoblox Grid → Grid Manager → Members to validate that extibns.techblue.net has successfully rejoined the Grid and is running.

-Task 4 solution: Configure extibns.techblue.net Reporting Settings
+Task 4 Solution: Configure extibns.techblue.net Reporting Settings

-In this task, we update the reporting configuration to allow extibns.techblue.net to use its management interface to send data to the reporting server.
+In this task, we update the reporting configuration to allow extibns.techblue.net to use its management interface MGMT to send data to the reporting server.

 Select extibns.techblue.net and click the Edit button.

-Under General select the Advanced tab.
+Under General, select the Advanced tab.

 From the Forwarding Interface drop-down menu, select MGMT.